Ongoing staff training and the humility to acknowledge that there is always more to learn.

 In her free time, you can find Ebru reading a book, going to the gym, going to concerts, or spending time outdoors with her friends.

-Jordyn Hollinger, BT
+Jordyn Hollinger, RBT

 Jordyn earned a bachelor’s degree in Elementary Education and has experience supporting students in elementary school classrooms through practicum work, and student teaching.
 She is passionate about helping children learn and grow by creating positive, supportive environments.